Emmanuel2001/EthicalHacking/README.md

 I have combined & modified them into one folder for easier use in my assignment.

-Credits to the developer of the tools, please visit their github for more information on their tools.
+All credits to the developer of the tools, please visit their github for more information on their tools.
 Thank you.